netgen/NetgenEzSocialConnectBundle/INSTALL.md

 # Configure bundle-specific parameters

+If the useConfigResolver option is not set, the resource owner will use the [default parameters](Resources/config/parameters.yml).

 ```
 # ezpublish/config/config.yml
 netgen_social_connect:

-    # if the useConfigResolver option is not set, the resource owner will use the [default parameters](Resources/config/parameters.yml)

     resource_owners:
         facebook: { useConfigResolver: true }
         twitter: { useConfigResolver: true }